mvolkmann/blog/src/meteor.md

      });
      ```

-   Now when I use clicks the "Forgot password" link in the sign in dialog,
+   Now when a user clicks the "Forgot password" link in the sign in dialog,
    they can enter their email address and press the "Reset password" button.

    ![Todo App forgot password](/blog/assets/meteor-todo-forgot-password.png)